Sigarikafat/Xeet/README.md

 # Xeet

-A command-line tool that lets you post to X (formerly Twitter) directly from your terminal.
+Terminal-based shitposting for chronically online devs who can't be bothered to open a browser.
+Post to X (formerly Twitter) without ever leaving your precious terminal. #TouchGrass

 ## Installation